 Karen had an abortion in college.
 She thought she had a serious committed relationship with her boyfriend, but when she told him she was pregnant he was definitely less than happy about it.
 He told her the decision was up to her, but if she wanted an abortion, he would pay for it.
 She sensed his lack of commitment to her and his baby and decided on abortion.
 Two of her roommates had abortions and they seemed fine afterwards.
 What’s wrong with her that she feels so depressed about it?

 Karen’s story is repeated every day across the country.
 Since 1973 when the Roe v.
-Wade decision legalized abortion, an estimated thirty-six million women in the United States have had one or more abortions.
+Wade decision legalized abortion, an estimated thirty-five million women in the United States have had one or more abortions.
 Since the 2022 Dobbs decision overturned Roe v.
 Wade, women have still obtained legal abortions in many

 states.
 These were women who were challenged and stressed by the circumstances surrounding the pregnancy, and the people on whom they normally would rely for support in difficult circumstances were unable, unwilling, or unavailable to help with the crisis pregnancy.
 Boyfriends, even husbands, said they weren’t ‘ready for fatherhood.’
 A woman who lacks the willing support and encouragement of the father to help raise the child is more likely to choose abortion.